 Requirement 2: Occupancy by the owner or immediate familyRequirement 2: Occupancy by the owner or immediate family

-The owner must prove that they, or a member of their “immediate family” intends to live in the apartment for at least three years.
-An owner’s “immediate family” is defined as either their wife, husband, daughter, son, stepdaughter, stepson, mother, father, mother-in-law or father-in-law.
+The owner must prove that they, or a member of their “immediate family,” intends to live in the apartment for at least three years.
+An owner’s “immediate family” is defined as their wife, husband, daughter, son, stepdaughter, stepson, mother, father, mother-in-law, or father-in-law.

-Requirement 3: Owner is acting in “Good Fate.”Requirement 3: Owner is acting in “Good Fate.”
+Requirement 3: The owner is acting in “Good Fate.”Requirement 3: The owner is acting in “Good Fate.”

 Tenant defenses against owner occupancyTenant defenses against owner occupancy

 There is only one way the owner can get around these restrictions.
-That is if they can provide an equivalent or superior apartment at the same price or lower and in the nearby area.
+That is, they can provide an equivalent or superior apartment at the same price or lower and in the nearby area.